 Suzan Frecon is known for her abstract oil paintings and watercolors, which she has been making since the 1970s.
 Composed with meticulous attention to the physical qualities of her chosen medium, Frecon's subtle, interacting arrangements of color and form are at once reductive and expressive.
 In the artist's hands, color assumes a tactile quality, appearing almost material: Frecon develops her own color palette derived from pigments ground in oil, altering the quantities in order to obtain varying degrees of matte and sheen, surface and depth.
 She explains, "Color is the generator of the painting....I gravitate toward more natural colors rather than synthetic or artificial ones because they are what I feel what I want to convey....I think of the word 'innate' which perhaps means 'within nature.'
 I like the word 'innate' regarding color because I do try to have dimension within the color so that it is more than one color."1

 Frecon was born in 1941 in Mexico, Pennsylvania.
-Following a degree in fine arts from the Pennsylvania State University in 1963, she spent three years at the École nationale supérieure des Beaux-Arts in Paris.
+Following a degree in fine arts from Pennsylvania State University in 1963, she spent three years at the École nationale supérieure des Beaux-Arts in Paris and studied paintings in museums throughout Europe.

-Permanent collections which hold works by the artist include the Art Institute of Chicago; Fogg Art Museum, Harvard University, Cambridge, Massachusetts; Kunstmuseum Bern, Switzerland; The Menil Collection, Houston, Texas; The Morgan Library & Museum, New York; The Museum of Fine Arts, Boston; The Museum of Modern Art, New York; National Gallery of Art, Washington, D.C.; and the Whitney Museum of American Art, New York.
+Public institutions that hold works by the artist include the Art Institute of Chicago; Fogg Art Museum, Harvard University, Cambridge, Massachusetts; Kunstmuseum Bern, Switzerland; The Menil Collection, Houston, Texas; The Morgan Library & Museum, New York; The Museum of Fine Arts, Boston; The Museum of Modern Art, New York; National Gallery of Art, Washington, DC; and the Whitney Museum of American Art, New York.
 She lives and works in New York.

 1Suzan Frecon, quoted in, Josef Helfenstein, "Interview with Suzan Frecon," in form, color, illumination: Suzan Frecon painting.
 Exh. cat.
 (Houston, Texas and Bern, Switzerland: The Menil Collection and Kunstmuseum Bern, 2008), p.
 91.